EvgenyMosk/Windows-Optimizer/README.md

 > Any other word will be counted as "No" and the execution will be aborted.
 5. After changing is done, you can see the **number of changed records** and the **records that were not changed** for some reason

-### WPF, or Windows Forms GUI
+### GUI
-Only CLI GUI is currently supported.
+Only CLI UI is currently supported.
+Feature-rich Graphical UI will be added in the future.